great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/introduction.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
-  Learn about the key features of Great Expectations (GX).
-Connect with the GX community, and try GX in Python using provided sample data.
+  Learn about the key features of Great Expectations (GX) Core.
+Connect with the GX community, and try GX Core in Python using provided sample data.
 </OverviewCard>

 <LinkCardGrid>